ycpcs/cs320-spring2024/projects/Text_Adventure_Game.md

 * Rooms Table CSV File Structure

 Each room has links to other rooms that can be reached by the associated move.
-This table is esaily extensible to any number of acceptable moves for any room, and any number of rooms.
+This table is easily extensible to any number of acceptable moves for any room, and any number of rooms.
 <pre>
 ID  room name              move    ID  move   ID   move   ID   move   ID